brownerfox/cs260startup/README.md

 ### 2

 This step took a lot of learning and time.
 One of the biggest issues that I was facing seemed to be that the port initially given to me wasnt working while I was testing it.
 I'm not certain if this was an issue that I was facing specifically or if this was more widespread but it wasn't working super well.
 Over time, I started to get my endpoints to work.
 The one issue that I haven't been able to entirely solve as of yet is my create a post endpoint.
 I'm not certain if it needs to be able to save the post yet, so I decided that I did enough and I'll talk to a TA for help setting it up!
 Scratch what I said preiously, I got the post to work now.
 The only thing missing is my photos being used, even though they are showing up when I run the website locally.

+## Startup Websocket

+### 1

+Simon wasn't quite as big of a help this time around, mainly because the websockets seemed pretty self explanatory.
+It was definitely nice to see their formatting but the actual implementation of the websocket was very unique to what I was doing.
+So I had to find my own solutions to creating my websocket.

+### 2, 3, 4, 5

+Like I said previously, this was a little more strenous of an experience.
+It was difficult to wrap my mind around when and how a websocket would be useful and then actually turn it into an implementation.
+I had a teacher who would always say that good writing is the product of good thinking and I would say that good coding is the product of good thinking and planning.
+Sadly I'm not great at either of those things so it was a struggle getting everything set up.
+I decided to implement a websocket on my feed, this way it would always be checking to see if someone had uploaded a new post, then it will take that post and add it to the feed.
+I might go and add more implementations of my websocket if I were to add more features to my website.

+### Everything Else

+This one was pretty easy.
+It seems like my website isn't loading but it's because something with my server when I deploy the files doesn't work right away.
+I'll make sure to get this fixed ASAP.
+I just actually don't know how to do it and I feel like I haven't had a great explanation of how the files deploying actually works, so I don't know how to debug it all too well.